List of content you will read in this article:

-With a decent cooling system and motherboard, the boost clock might even be applicable to all the cores at once, giving the most power to the user, however, in most cases, boost clock is not evenly spread across all cores.
+With a decent cooling system and motherboard, the boost clock might even be applicable to all the cores at once, giving the most power to the user.
+However, in most cases, the boost clock is not evenly spread across all cores.

 On most modern chips, both AMD and Intel support multithreading.
 Put briefly, multithreading allows the computer to run two discrete processing assignments (threads) on each core.
 If the running software and OS allow it, this doubles the simultaneous processing potential of a CPU.

-On the blue side, this technology is called Hyper-Threading (HT), while the red team refers to it as SMT (symmetric multithreading) but in practice, they are the same thing.
-For certain CPU-intensive tasks, like rendering videos, this technology is a much-needed bonus.
+On the blue side, this technology is called Hyper-Threading (HT), while the red team refers to it as SMT (symmetric multithreading), but in practice, they are the same thing.
+For specific CPU-intensive tasks, like rendering videos, this technology is a much-needed bonus.

 There are two types of chips that either of the manufacturers produces: locked and unlocked ones.
-A processor that is ‘unlocked’ allows the user to change the clock multiplier within the BIOS or even an in-OS overclocking software.
-‘Locked’ chips, on the other hand, do not have this option and the multiplier cannot be changed by the user.
+An 'unlocked' processor allows the user to change the clock multiplier within the BIOS or even an in-OS overclocking software.
+On the other hand, 'Locked' chips do not have this option, and the user cannot change the multiplier.

 Although AMD was way behind in the CPU race throughout the past decade, its introduction of the Ryzen processors in 2017 has pulled AMD back up to the competition level.
-While Intel was pushing quad-core CPUs with 8 threads, the Ryzen series offered chips with 8 cores and 16 threads for similar prices.
+While Intel was pushing quad-core CPUs with eight threads, the Ryzen series offered chips with eight cores and sixteen threads for similar prices.